HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_api_dev_guide/content/sync_object_methods.md

 Example

-{% highlight voltMx %}​​​​​E.g.: If there is a relationship from Order to OrderDetails the below function will retrieve all the OrderDetails corresponding to that order.
+{% highlight voltMx %}E.g.: If there is a relationship from Order to OrderDetails the below function will retrieve all the OrderDetails corresponding to that order.

 function GetOrderDetails()
 <syncObject>.getOrderDetails(123, successCallback, errorFailCallback)